nbelyh/visiowings/README.md

 ### Unicode/Encoding
 - Use UTF-8 in VS Code
+- **NEW:** All import/export routines auto-convert and normalize encoding for safe editing

 ### Document module updates
 - Use `--force` to update ThisDocument.cls modules
+- **NEW:** Document modules are handled with extra safety and user confirmation

 ---